Saif-Uddin-93/ReadMe-Builder/generated readme.md

 ## Usage

-Answer the prompted questions to generated the ReadMe.md file
+Answer the prompted questions to generate the ReadMe.md file

 ## License
 ### MIT License